Premahsis/RedHatRepo/README.md

 ===========================================================================================
 Using Postman::::

+We can do all operation to verify on server side.

 For Storing File:
 Steps:
 We can Postman, having POST Method below is the End Point URL for the same